Meeting needs

 For additional research, see:

 Museums and the Web archives - Archives & Museum Informatics organizes an annual international conference devoted exclusively to Museums and the Web.
-MW is the largest international conference devoted to the exploration of art, science, natural and cultural heritage online.
+MW is the largest international conference devoted to the exploration of art, science, and natural and cultural heritage online.
 Browse and search the MW Papers Bibliography on-line.